 For me it does sound like a lot of extra manual tests and changes to your landscape limiting how much you can do in the process.

-The Figaf tools allow you to test all SAP PI 7.31, 7.4 and 7.5 system without installing new support packs.
+The Figaf tools allow you to test all SAP PI 7.31, 7.4, and 7.5 systems without installing new support packs.
+And you can create recordings from older systems also.
 We have a number of options to record messages.
 Either as SAP is doing with looking in the log messages, except we can use a patch that is 2 years old to enrich your monitoring web services.
 Or we even have a web scraping option that is even older than it.
 But we do have a better solution which is to add a module to your processing chain.
 That way you can test much faster on your system with a lower impact on them.

 SAP Customers prefer to use standard tools, in the places where it makes sense and they can find enough value.
 We, therefore, are working on a way to enable you to export your Figaf IRT test cases to SAP PIT, so you can stop using the Figaf tools for testing.
 This way you can use Figaf to help test the first upgrades and then use SAP PIT for the future

 We do hope that we are proving enough value together with ways to make your SAP testing better and faster, and also allow you tigth itnegration to test the interfaces that you are changing.

 How how does the migration work